jolexa/blog.jolexa.net/content/post/writing-a-lambda-function-for-hugo.md

 +++

 This post will describe how I choose to implement an AWS Lambda function to build a static website.
-As I alluded to in the (previous post)[/post/migrate-to-hugo-from-wordpress/], here are the details.
+As I alluded to in the [previous post](/post/migrate-to-hugo-from-wordpress/), here are the details.

 {{< tweet 681685189194481664 >}}